-It is the responsibility of all Moravian University and Moravian Theological Seminary students to know the information included in the Student Code of Conduct.
+All Moravian University and Moravian Theological Seminary students are responsible for knowing the information included in the Student Code of Conduct.
 The Code is reviewed and updated annually and as necessary to ensure compliance with the law and adherence to the University's values.
 The University will make every effort to alert students to significant changes when they are made.
-The policies and procedures outlined in the Code are considered to be in effect once they have been posted to this web page.
+The policies and procedures outlined in the Code are considered to be in effect once posted to this web page.
 Students will be prompted to acknowledge they have read the Student Handbook (which includes the Student Code of Conduct) annually.
-Questions or concerns should be addressed to Student Development at 610-861-1503 or by contacting any of the Student Development staff.
+Questions or concerns should be addressed to Student Accountability and Conflict Transformation at 610-861-1503 or by contacting any of the Student Accountability and Conflict Transformation staff.

-The Student Code of Conduct defines the expectations of community membership that students and recognized student organizations (RSOs) will be held accountable to and outlines the process and procedures the University will use when responding to alleged violations of these expectations.
+The Student Code of Conduct defines the expectations of Moravian University community membership that students and recognized student organizations (RSOs) will be held accountable to, and outlines the process and procedures the University will use when responding to alleged violations of these expectations.

 The Code exists to ensure an environment conducive to the achievement of the University's mission which states that "Moravian University's liberal arts education prepares each individual for a reflective life, fulfilling career, and transformative leadership in a world of change."
 When student behavior impedes the University's ability to carry out its mission, the University will work with involved Moravian community members, in accordance with the Code, to resolve the situation.

-In addition, the Code carries out the mission of the University by holding students accountable for violating the University's community standards.
-To that end, the Code aims to facilitate education, leadership development, reflection, and service of self and community.
+In addition, the Code carries out the mission of the University by holding students accountable for violating the University's Community Standards.
+The Code aims to facilitate education, leadership development, reflection, and service of self and community.